-Kaunas factory of ferroconcrete structures-3 (Kaunas RFS-3) was one of the largest ferroconcrete factories in the republic.
-The designed capability of the factory is 70 000 m3 prefabricated precast concrete.
+Kaunas factory of ferroconcrete structures-3 (Kaunas RFS-3) was one of the largest ferroconcrete factories in the republic of Lithuania.

-Kaunas RFS-3 was launched in 1st January, 1964, when the first production (ferroconcrete overlay slab 3×6 and ready-mixed concrete) was released.
-The same date the Large-block factory department and Kaunas RFS-2 was linked up.
+It was launched in 1st January, 1964, when the first production (ferroconcrete overlay slab 3×6 and ready-mixed concrete) was released.

 Mindaugas Plūkas became the owner of the AB “Aksa” in 2001.

 Technological line for agriculture (silos, tanks, slabs, floor slabs) was designed and installed in 2001.